sjdyke-reth-institute/rethi-meteorite/README.md

 ### For use in Scripts and SIMULINK Models
 The tools were originally created as pure MATLAB functions that could be used in a larger script or SIMULINK model.
 These can be simply downloaded and added in the SIMULINK model, taking time inputs.

-See the `testcase.m` file for example usage.
+See the `testcase.m` file for example usage in MATLAB Scripts.

+See the `/Simulink` folder for usage in a model.
+Note that an example dataset must be in the same directory to run successfully.
+These datasets can be generated as below.

 ### For use in Dataset Generation
 As RETHi transitions to using the DEEDS database system, a script is used to retrieve various parameters from the function and export a dataset directly into the database.

-This is currently a work in progress.
+GenerateImpactData.m is a short script that makes generating impacts to output files simpler.

 ## Documentation
 ### getImpact